 Simply put, since that day in 1619, when twenty Africans from Angola were brought as slaves to Jamestown, Virginia, America has always been an African American country.
 The 1619 Project makes the point that there is not a business, institution, or individual in this nation that would have thrived without the economic backbone of slavery at our beginning.
 Whatever exceptionalism we claim today can only be thought of within the context of chattel slavery and the immense wealth it engendered for this country and the standard of living most white people have come not only to enjoy but to expect.

 The irony is that many Americans’ opinions of this reality range from the genuinely clueless to the defiantly dismissive.
 Though there are gray areas, generally white Americans response to questions about the legacy of slavery, especially if it is linked to the question of reparations goes something like this, … I really don’t feel in any way responsible.
 My family never owned any slaves! … We need to move on.
 Slavery is over.
 That was then.
-This is now. … or, People need to stop giving themselves excuses and start pulling themselves up by their own bootstraps … and there is the familiar … I have great sympathy for the plight of the blacks, but sometimes they are their own worst enemy.
+This is now.
+Or, people need to stop giving themselves excuses and start pulling themselves up by their own bootstraps.
 And, then there is the whole Jordan Peele, “Get Out” white liberal syndrome.